-- Operative Risk Management ensures the risk management data infrastructure, the central valuation of collateral and regulations.
-It plans, updates, backtests and develops the debtor rating system, risk costs as well as internal and external risk reports. - The Work Out department monitors and collects loan receivables that are in arrears.
-Cash flows from the transactions are generated via individual rescheduling agreements, or, failing all else, then by claiming collateral. - The Loan Decision group is responsible for reviewing issues that exceed the powers of the Loan Assessment department, or which require an individual procedure for other reasons, and for proposing decisions.
-The Product Risk department supports the development of new-risk products, the performance analysis of existing product portfolios as well as lending processes.
+- The Risk Controlling team is responsible for assessing and analysing the risks of the Company, and for establishing, enforcing and monitoring the rules on risk management.
+It plans risk costs and prepares internal and external risk reports. - Modelling provides the data infrastructure for risk management.
+It designs, maintains, backtests and develops the debtor rating system, conducts analytical tasks related to the rated loan portfolio, determines ratings and impairment, and develops management proposals. - The Work-out department is responsible for the ongoing monitoring, collection and related administration of loan arrears.
+This includes renegotiating arrears cases based on an assessment and evaluation of the debtors' ability to repay, determining individual impairment, and ultimately launching and monitoring the enforcement process.
+It handles central collateral assessments. - The Loan Decision group is responsible for reviewing issues that exceed the powers of the Loan Assessment department, or which require an individual procedure for other reasons, and for proposing decisions. - The Product Risk department supports the development of new-risk products, the performance analysis of existing product portfolios as well as lending processes.

-Alongside the Strategic Risk Management Directorate, the Compliance Directorate as well as the Security Management Directorate also play key roles in shaping risk awareness and operating risk management processes.
+Alongside the Strategic Risk Management Directorate, the Security Management Directorate also plays a key role in shaping risk awareness and operating risk management processes, while Compliance and Internal Audit in the supervision of the operation of processes.
 The Risk Board convenes every month and checks the work of risk management areas based on the risk management strategy; it makes decisions on submissions regarding risk management issues as well as on ensuring the personnel and material conditions required to implement the Strategy.